-Where are the rivers and how far is the rafting from town?
+Where is the river and how far is the rafting from town?

-Given prior notice, we can carry groups of up to 200 people on any one trip.
+Given prior notice we can carry larger groups of up to 200 people on any one experience.

 Do I need to tip my guide?

-Tipping is not expected in New Zealand, however if you feel you would like to show your appreciation that is totally at your discretion.
+Tipping is not expected in New Zealand.
+However, if you want to show your appreciation to the guides, that is at your discretion.
 A high five, handshake and stoke out will be enough for our guides – they love it when you have had an epic experience.

-Some medical conditions may prohibit you from whitewater rafting but most will not.
-If you have a heart problem or are taking heart medication you cannot go whitewater rafting.
-It's very important however that if you do have a medical condition that you let our staff know prior to rafting, this is not to stop you from rafting but to inform your personal guide so that they can help in the unlikely event that something does go wrong.
-If you require medication for your condition (e.g. asthma inhalers), you will need to bring that with you in case it is needed.
+Some medical conditions will prohibit you from rafting.
+It is VERY important that if you do have a medical condition that you let our staff know prior to rafting, this is not to stop you but to inform your guide, so they are prepared in the unlikely event that something does go wrong.
+If you need medication for you condition, e.g. asthma inhalers, you need to bring that with you.